 - Watch your inbox for my FreshDesk communications and getting back to me with an approval or request for edits on the most recent request for review.
 If your project is fresh in my recent memory I will not need to reacquaint myself with your project.
 Things go more smoothly with timely turn arounds.

 - Please send me a URL link to the page you want to have me fix or change.
 I will always send you specific links to draw your attention to the subject at hand.
 I will avoid sending vague messages like, “Please see your contact page.”
 Rather I will send notes to you like this: “Please review your contact page here: http://yourdomain.com/contact”.

 - Understand that words that you assume are understood in your office may have different meaning in mine.
 Words like templates, themes, copy, content, text, and code could mean something else to a designer or Web developer.
 So please be open to learning new things as I look forward to learning about your world too.

 - Assets like photos are important.
 Please send them to me via a shared Dropbox account rather than attaching to email.
 Also the higher the resolution the better.
 If you need help choosing images or not sure what works best I am more than thrilled to assist you.
 Especially if your project is a print project and not a Web project.
 Because often times clients don’t understand what types of images they need.
 Resolution, orientation, file format, color mode/color space can come into play.

 - Limit phone call meetings.
-I am always open to a telephone meeting but if it becomes a long one, neither of us will not find it productive.
-At some point, I need to bill the service bundle for the time.
+I am always open to a telephone meeting but if it becomes a long one, neither of us will find it productive.
+At some point, I need to bill against the service bundle for my time.
 So if we can keep it short and sweet you save money.